 Ishtar Terra is one of the Plateau Highlands of Venus, is found near the north pole, and is about the size of the continental United States.
 Ishtar Terra contains the four main mountain ranges of Venus...more

 This image clearly shows a channel where something once flowed.
-Without proper measurements, scientists can only guess what sort of liquid may have flowed through this channel.
+Without proper measurements, scientists can only guess what sort of liquid may have once flowed through this channel.
 On Earth, such channels...more